 Clinical trials

-Some clinical trials test new treatments or interventions but others involve new ways of using existing treatments, for example, by comparing different doses, timings and treatment combinations to maximise patient benefit.
+Some clinical trials test new treatments but others involve new ways of using existing treatments.
+For example, by comparing different doses, timings and treatment combinations to see what works best.

 This page tells you how you can find a trial and what things to think about before you give your consent to take part in a trial.
 We've also suggested some questions you might like to ask.